 Requests to withdraw a pupil from RE

-Parents can choose to withdraw their children from religious education (RE) lessons.
+Parents and carers can choose to withdraw their child from religious education (RE) lessons.
 Find out what you're required to do if this happens, and how this may affect school trips to places of worship.

 Contents

-1. Parents have a right to withdraw children from RE
+1. Parents/carers have a right to withdraw their child from RE

 2. Providing an alternative to RE lessons